fermyon/developer/content/spin/v2/quickstart.md

 ### Install a Template

+> If you used the installer script above, the templates are already installed, and you can skip this section!

-The quickest and most convenient way to start a new application is to install and use a Spin template for your preferred language:
+The quickest and most convenient way to start a new application is to install and use a Spin template for your preferred language.

 {{ tabs "sdk-type" }}